 Device Flow Second Part: User Authentication and Device Authorization

-1. The user visits the URL
+1. The user visits the verification URI that points to the Token Service.

-2. The Token Service redirects to the Authentication Service for user authentication (SSO may occur)
+2. The Token Service redirects to the Authentication Service for user authentication (SSO may occur).

 Token Endpoint